Myth: Myth criticism

-The difference between the classic myth criticism and cultural myth criticism is their methodologies.
-The latter focuses on recognising the influence of the contemporary factors on our perception, seeking to "synthesise the evolution of myths within the complex contemporary context – tracking their origins, development, and processes of demystification and remythification".
-Losada focuses on designing a proper methodology of cultural myth criticism in order to make the process as inquisitive as possible.
-His focus rests on the mythemes of the myths, which can be defined as themes with such transcendent or supernatural dimensions that they allow them to interact with other mythemes to form a myth.

 Mythos

 Because myth is sometimes used in a pejorative sense, some scholars have opted for mythos instead.
 "Mythos" now more commonly refers to its Aristotelian sense as a "plot point" or to a body of interconnected myths or stories, especially those belonging to a particular religious or cultural tradition.
 It is sometimes used specifically for modern, fictional mythologies, such as the world building of H. P. Lovecraft.

 Mythopoeia

 Mythopoeia (mytho- + -poeia, 'I make myth') was termed by J. R. R. Tolkien, amongst others, to refer to the "conscious generation" of mythology.
-It was notoriously also suggested, separately, by Nazi ideologist Alfred Rosenberg.

 Interpretations

 Comparative mythology

 Comparative mythology is a systematic comparison of myths from different cultures.
 It seeks to discover underlying themes that are common to the myths of multiple cultures.
 In some cases, comparative mythologists use the similarities between separate mythologies to argue that those mythologies have a common source.
 This source may inspire myths or provide a common "protomythology" that diverged into the mythologies of each culture.